Msaghu/aws-bootcamp-cruddur-2023/journal/week6.md

   --role-name CruddurServiceExecutionRole \
   --policy-document file://aws/policies/service-execution-policy.json
 ```
+***{The CruddurServiceExecutionPolicy must have the following which can be created inline via the console or added as lined to the JSON policy document:
+ Create an ECR Get authorization token, }***

 ### Step 7: Create and attach a CloudWatchFullAccess policy
 - We will add another policy, ```CloudWatchFullAccessPolicy``` [aws/policies/cloudwatch-fullaccess-policy.json]() and attach it to the ```CruddurServiceExecutionRole``` and run the following in the terminal to create the policy and attach it to the role simultaneously: